TrojanXu/onnxparser-trt-plugin-sample/README.md

 3. [TensorRT OSS](https://github.com/NVIDIA/TensorRT) project

 # Prepare, Build and Run
-(**If below instructions cannot guide to run the sample successfully, please checkout out one commit back. fc251f67cb56241daf30e7b7fb4b7be02c8d07e8**)
+(**If below instructions cannot guide to run the sample successfully, please checkout commit fc251f67cb56241daf30e7b7fb4b7be02c8d07e8**)

 Follow instructions on TensorRT OSS project to prepare all env requirements.
 Make sure you can build TensorRT OSS project and run the sample.